Obama meat aid plan lifts prices but not farm sentiment

-CHICAGO (Reuters) - President Barack Obama made few new fans among ailing hog farmers and cattle ranchers in the United States on Monday with his plan to boost their incomes by buying $170 million worth of meat -- equivalent to about 10 hours’ worth of the nation’s output last week.
+CHICAGO, Aug 13 (Reuters) - President Barack Obama made few new fans among the nation’s ailing hog farmers and cattle ranchers on Mo nday with his plan to boost their incomes by buying $170 million worth of meat -- equivalent to about 10 hours’ worth of U.S. output last week.

 But he failed to address producers’ biggest complaint: that the U.S. mandate to use 40 percent of this year’s corn crop to produce ethanol threatens their livelihood.